Maroon oriole: Description

-The maroon oriole has maroon and black plumage with a black head, neck and wings with a blueish beak.
+The maroon oriole is 25–28 cm long.
+Males have maroon and black plumage with a black head, neck and wings with a bluish beak.
 The females have slightly darker bodies and the juveniles have lighter bodies.
-The adult male is glossy crimson-maroon in color, with black head, neck and wings and a chestnut-maroon tail.
+The adult male is glossy crimson-maroon, with black head, neck and wings and a chestnut-maroon tail.
 The females and immature males have a greyish-white underpart with black streaks.
-Colouration varies somewhat across the range, with those in the Indian Subcontinent having duller colours and those in Southeast Asia having brighter colours, also tending to somewhat reddish tones.
+The colour varies somewhat across the range, with those in the Indian Subcontinent having duller colours, and those in Southeast Asia having brighter colours, also tending to somewhat reddish tones.

 Distribution and habitat

 The maroon oriole is found in Bangladesh, Bhutan, Cambodia, India, Laos, Myanmar, Nepal, Taiwan, Thailand, Tibet, and Vietnam.
 In India, it is found from Himachal Pradesh east to Arunachal Pradesh and the hills of Manipur.

 Its natural habitat is subtropical or tropical moist lowland forests.

-Behavior and ecology
+Behaviour and ecology

 The maroon oriole lives alone or in pairs.
 The nesting season is from April to May.
 The nest is a deep massive cup of bast fibre that is bound with cobwebs.
 Both male and female birds share the parental duties.